joubu/koha-howto/README.md

 # Koha How-to

-The goal of this project is to provide a quick and simple way to immerse yourself in the Koha development process.
+The goal of this project is to provide a quick and easy way to immerse yourself in the Koha development process.

-It aims people that wants to
+The project is for you if you want to
  * join the Koha development team
- * submit their first patch
+ * submit your first patch
- * test their first patch
+ * test your first patch

 ## Getting started

 ### Open an account on bugzilla

-To share patch with the Koha community or comment on the bug report you will need <a href="https://bugs.koha-community.org/bugzilla3/createaccount.cgi">Create an account</a>.
+To share patches with the Koha community or to comment bug reports you will need to <a href="https://bugs.koha-community.org/bugzilla3/createaccount.cgi">create an account</a>.

 ### Koha development environment

-You need a working Koha development environment.
+You will need a working Koha development environment to contribute to Koha.

-The quickest and easiest way to do so is to create a virtual machine using [KohaDevBox](https://github.com/digibib/kohadevbox).
+The quickest and easiest way to get one is to create a virtual machine using [KohaDevBox](https://github.com/digibib/kohadevbox).

-Do not forget to fill the vars/user.yml file with your bugzilla credentials.
+Do not forget to add your bugzilla user credentials to vars/user.yml.

 ### Set up the How-to